polyphony-chat/docs/docs/Overviews/core.md

 Everything after the `@` is your Home Servers' domain, and the part before the `@` is your username.
 Together, this makes for an individual, yet globally unique identifier.

 ## Trust

-In a world where everyone is out to get you, trusting the smallest possible amount of entities is a good idea. polyproto makes sure that almost everyone you do trust is under constant scrutiny, and thus provides measures to verify a data authors' identity, and that the actual data has not been tampered with.
+Trusting the smallest possible amount of entities is great practice when it comes to security. polyproto makes sure that almost everyone you do trust is under constant scrutiny, and thus provides measures to verify a data authors' identity, and that the actual data has not been tampered with.

 Aside from yourself, the entity with the most trust assigned to it is your home server.
 Creating your